rogerferrod/IALab/src/tools/labyrinths/README.md

 ## Parser

-Script that prints the optimum path inside the maze found by A\* in the run.
+Script that prints (save) and image with the optimum path inside the maze found by A\* in the run.

 ### Usage